aramicon/TeamPursuitModel/README.md

 <details>
-  <summary>Settings 3: Riders: this sets up the team of riders; each has its own set of properties.
+  <summary>Settings 3: **Riders** This sets up the team of riders; each has its own set of properties.
 The first rider here is the evolving rider.
 A team/group size of 4 has been used for most of the research experimentation, though it may be varied.
 </summary>

 ```javascript